0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 Yew is a framework for creating multi-threaded front-end web apps using WebAssembly.

 It is a component-based framework, like React and Elm.
+Though perhaps it is more correct to say that they're ALL functional programming - based, and React is simply the most well-known.

 Though webassembly is slower than javascript at the moment, yew is faster than react.